-Alaska Airlines grounds Boeing 737 Max 9 fleet after midair window blowout
+US grounds some Boeing 737 Max 9 planes after Alaska Airlines blowout

-All 174 passengers and six crew are safe after incident shortly after takeoff from Portland forced emergency landing.
+All 174 passengers and six crew are safe after a window and fuselage blew out midair, forcing an emergency landing.

-Alaska Airlines has said it is grounding its fleet of Boeing 737 Max 9 aircraft after a window and piece of fuselage blew out midair, forcing an emergency landing in Portland, in the US state of Oregon.
+Federal officials in the United States have ordered the temporary grounding of Boeing 737 Max 9 jetliners until they are inspected, after an Alaska Airlines plane suffered a blowout that left a gaping hole in the side of the fuselage.

-The incident took place shortly after takeoff on Friday and the gaping hole caused the cabin to depressurise.
-Flight data showed the plane climbed to 16,000 feet (4,876 metres) before returning to Portland International Airport.
+Federal Aviation Administration (FAA) Administrator Mike Whitaker said on Saturday that the agency is requiring immediate inspections of certain planes before they can return to flight.
+The order impacts 171 aeroplanes worldwide.
+Required inspections will take around four to eight hours per aircraft.

 Keep readinglist of 3 items